 It is RIT's policy and practice that all regular student employees, both Federal Work-Study and non-Federal Work- Study, be hired according to the following procedure:

-- All student job listings are listed with the SEO.
+- All student job listings are listed on Handshake.

 - Employers interview eligible candidates.